njsmith/zs/doc/metadata.rst

 The ZS format puts few constraints on the metadata included in the file.

+unopinionated
+most data sets are unique, so no point trying to define a universal schema for all of them

 ::

    "build-info": {"user": ..., "host": ..., "time": ...}